 Touted to clear chest congestion and lessen coughs, mustard was traditionally applied in upper respiratory illnesses.
 A potent rubefacient, mustard draws blood to the area upon which is applied.
 This ability to increase circulation in a region has been beneficially applied in structural system complaints such as arthritis and back pain.

-Mustard seed contains a couple of constituents that when combined with water produces a chemical reaction that creates a compound, specifically an isothiocyanate, which yields the spicy and aromatic nature of the seed.
+Mustard seed contains a couple of constituents that, when combined with water, produce a chemical reaction that creates a compound, specifically an isothiocyanate, which yields the spicy and aromatic nature of the seed.
 This is commonly referred to as mustard oil but is technically a sulfur group.

-The different heat profiles of mustard seeds are due the level of these compounds, with white or yellow mustard being the least potent.
+The different heat profiles of mustard seeds are due to the level of these compounds, with white or yellow mustard being the least potent.
 You can modulate the taste and spiciness of mustard by what it is combined with.
-If you use cold water it will be create the most heat, while hot water or an acidic substance like vinegar will degrade these compounds faster.
+If you use cold water, it will create the most heat, while hot water or an acidic substance like vinegar will degrade these compounds faster.

 So, while we are going to now learn how to make a mustard plaster please do note the conditions listed above.

 1. Take your mustard seeds and grind up into a fine powder, or purchase pre ground mustard seeds.

 2. Mix with equal parts flour, of any kind.
 The flour is to hold the mustard powder together.